bloiseleo/ObsidianBackup/Linguagens/Javascript/React.md

 The react library was created using existing tools in the javascript world.
 In this section, we will go through them and understand it all properly.
 ### Babel
 Babel is a javascript compiler that aims to convert ECMAScript 2015+ code into backwards compatible version of javascript in current and older browsers or environments.
 It can transform syntax, polyfill features that are missing in your target environment and source transformations.
+These kind of transformations are supported through plugins.
+These plugins are javascript library codes that you use to instruct babel how to transform your source code.
+In order to configure the babel compiler behavior, you can create a file `.babelrc` or `babe.config.json`.
+The `.babelrc` is a file that can be used to define specific transformations for files or directories.
+The `babel.config.json` applies to the entire project, even if you have another `package.json`.
+#### PreSets
+Babel and its plugins has a lot of configurations to make it work properly.
+It would be very inefficient to write it every time you need to use them.
+So, in order to make this process efficient, the presets were created.
+The presets are an assortment of plugins and configurations that you can apply to your project directly
 ## Definition
 React is an User Interface library for rendering user interfaces built.
 It was created by facebook in 2011.
 In order to create a react project, you should use a template.
 In react, you will use most of the times `npx create-react-app <project-name>`.
 This command will generate a folder with all the structure and dependencies installed for you.